The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 If you’ve unlocked The Bozjan Southern Front, it is one of the best (if not the best) ways to level from 71 - 80.
 That said, it can also get extremely grating and boring after a while.
 It is recommended to keep doing your dailies, weeklies, etc., which should give you enough EXP to break up the monotony.

-Your rotation for WHM at level 72+ is very, very simple;
+Your rotation for WHM at level 72+ remains simple, but the Lily gauge does spice things up:

-* Keep Dia up, and cast Glare.
+* Keep Dia up, and cast Glare or Holy.

-That’s it, *really.*
+* Use Lilies in downtime to charge Misery
+* Use Lily heals to cover movement and healing in uptime over other GCD heals when possible.

 You should keep track of your cooldowns, including Presence of Mind, Asylum, Assize, Thin Air, Plenary Indulgence and Temperance.\
 Usually you want to cast these on cooldown, or whenever the situation calls for it, as outlined before.